Legal Financial Obligations.

 DNA Database Fee.

+The DNA database fee is eliminated.
 Upon motion of the offender, the court must waive all but one previously imposed DNA database fee.

 Criminal Filing Fee.